-The US Federal Trade Commission (FTC) yesterday released decreased thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR).
+On January 21, 2022, the US Federal Trade Commission (FTC) announced increased thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR).
 The thresholds are indexed to changes in the gross national product (GNP).
-They normally increase year over year but have decreased this year because of the economic impacts of COVID-19.
-We last saw a decrease in connection with the 2008 recession.

-The FTC announced revised thresholds for the HSR pre-merger notifications on February 1, 2021.
-These decreased thresholds were published in the Federal Register on February 2, 2021, and will become effective on March 4, 2021.
+These increased thresholds are scheduled to be published in the Federal Register on January 24, 2022, which would make them become effective on February 23, 2022.
 These new thresholds apply to any transaction that closes on or after the effective date:

-- The base filing threshold, which frequently determines whether a transaction requires the filing of an HSR notification, will decrease to $92 million.
+- The base filing threshold, which frequently determines whether a transaction requires the filing of an HSR notification, will increase to $101 million.

-- The statutory size-of-person thresholds will decrease slightly to $18.4 million and $184 million.
+- The statutory size-of-person thresholds will increase to $20.2 million and $202 million.

 The adjustments will affect parties contemplating HSR notifications in various ways.
-Transactions that do not meet the current “size-of-transaction” threshold, but will meet the revised $92 million threshold, will only need to be filed if they will close after the new thresholds take effect.
+Transactions that meet the current “size-of-transaction” threshold (but not the adjusted $101 million threshold) will only need to be filed if they will close before the new thresholds take effect on February 23, 2022.

-The adjustments may affect HSR filing fees for certain transactions.
-Under the rules, the acquiring person must pay a filing fee, although the parties may allocate that fee amongst themselves.
-Filing fees for HSR-reportable transactions will remain unchanged; however, the size of transactions subject to the filing fee tiers will shift downward as a result of the GNP-indexing adjustments:
+Parties may also realize a benefit of lower notification filing fees for certain transactions.
+Under the rules, the acquiring person must pay a filing fee, although the parties may allocate that fee among themselves.
+Filing fees for HSR-reportable transactions will remain unchanged; however, the size of transactions subject to the filing fee tiers will shift upward because of the GNP-indexing adjustments:

 ||Size of Transaction